 The Income Tax Act contains a number of other provisions permitting donors to deduct contributions.
-Under section 35AC of the Act, donors may deduct 100% of contributions to various projects, including 1) construction and maintenance of drinking water projects in rural areas and in urban slums; 2) construction of dwelling units for the economically disadvantaged; and 3) construction of school buildings, primarily for economically disadvantaged children.
-Furthermore, under section 35CCA of the Act, donors may deduct 100% of their contributions to associations and institutions carrying out rural development programs and, under Section 35CCB of the Act, 100% of their donations to associations and institutions carrying out programs of conservation of natural resources.
-A weighted deduction of 175% is also allowed for contributions to organizations approved under section 35(1)(ii) (i.e., a research association or a university, college or other institution) specifically for "research," and 125% for contributions made under section 35(1)(iii) specifically for "research in social science or statistical research."
+Under Section 35AC of the Act, donors may deduct 100 percent of contributions to various projects, including 1) construction and maintenance of drinking water projects in rural areas and in urban slums; 2) construction of dwelling units for the economically disadvantaged; and 3) construction of school buildings, primarily for economically disadvantaged children.
+Furthermore, under Section 35CCA of the Act, donors may deduct 100 percent of their contributions to associations and institutions carrying out rural development programs and, under Section 35CCB of the Act, 100 percent of their donations to associations and institutions carrying out programs of conservation of natural resources.
+A weighted deduction of 175 percent is also allowed for contributions to organizations approved under Section 35(1)(ii) (i.e., a research association or a university, college or other institution) specifically for "research," and 125 percent for contributions made under Section 35(1)(iii) specifically for "research in social science or statistical research."

-The Finance Act, 2008 introduced a weighted deduction of 200% for contributions for scientific research, made to a company registered in India, whose main objective is scientific research and development, when those contributions are approved by the prescribed authority and fulfill specified conditions.
+The Finance Act (2008) introduced a weighted deduction of 200 percent for contributions to support scientific research, made to a company registered in India, whose main objective is scientific research and development, when those contributions are approved by the prescribed authority and fulfill specified conditions.
 Previously, such a deduction was available only for payments made to scientific research associations or to universities, colleges, or other institutions.

-However, under the Finance Act, 2008, the weighted deduction of 200% available under section 35(2AB) to qualifying companies and manufacturers for expenditures incurred on scientific research or in-house research and development, would not be available to a company approved under section 35(l)(ija).
+However, under the Finance Act (2008), the weighted deduction of 200 percent available under Section 35(2AB) to qualifying companies and manufacturers for expenditures incurred on scientific research or in-house research and development, would not be available to a company approved under Section 35(l)(ija).

-Under the Foreign Contribution (Regulation) Act, 2010 (FC(R)A) , all not-for-profit organizations in India, such as public charitable trusts, societies and section 25 companies, wishing to accept foreign contributions must: a) register with the Central Government; b) agree to accept contributions through designated banks; and c) maintain separate books of accounts with regard to all receipts and disbursements of funds.
+Under the Foreign Contribution Regulation Act (2010) (FCRA) , all NPOs in India, such as public charitable trusts, societies and Section 8 companies, that wish to accept foreign contributions must: a) register with the Central Government; b) agree to accept contributions through designated banks; and c) maintain separate books of accounts with regard to all receipts and disbursements of funds.
 FCRA registration must be renewed every 5 years.
 Furthermore, not-for-profit entities must report to the Central Government all foreign contributions received within 30 days of the receipt of the contribution, and must file annual reports with the Home Ministry.
 The entity must report the amount of the foreign contribution, its source, the manner in which it was received, the purpose for which it was intended, and the manner in which it was used.
 Foreign contributions include currency, securities, and articles.
-Funds collected by an Indian citizen in a foreign country on behalf of a not-for-profit entity registered in India are considered foreign contributions.
-Moreover, funds received in India, in Indian currency, are considered foreign contributions if they are from a foreign source.
+Funds collected by an Indian citizen in a foreign country on behalf of an NPO registered in India are considered foreign contributions.
+Moreover, even funds received in India, in Indian currency, are considered foreign contributions if they are from a foreign source.
 (Contributions from an expatriate Indian are not considered "foreign contributions" if the individual has not become a citizen of a foreign country.)

-Under FCRA, 2010, a foreign contribution does not include commercial receipts.
-NPOs can receive consultancy or other commercial receipts from foreign sources even without FCRA registration.
-FCRA registered NPOs should receive such receipts in their domestic account, and such commercial receipts are not required to be reported to the FCRA department.
+Under FCRA (2010), a foreign contribution does not include commercial receipts.
+NPOs may receive consultancy or other commercial receipts from foreign sources even without FCRA registration.
+FCRA-registered NPOs should receive such receipts in their domestic account, and such commercial receipts are not required to be reported to the FCRA department.

-FCRA guidelines require that an organization allowed to receive funds from a foreign source may provide funds from its FCRA account to another organization, only if the other organization also has clearance from the Home Ministry to receive funds from a foreign source.
+FCRA guidelines require that an organization allowed to receive funds from a foreign source may not provide funds from its FCRA account to another organization unless the other organization also has clearance from the Home Ministry to receive funds from a foreign source.

 If the foreign donor agency specifies in writing that the whole or part of the grant may be directed to the recipient organization's capital fund or endowment, the organization may do so.
 Such an endowment or capital fund may be invested in an approved security.

-The "interest" or "dividend" generated should be accounted for as an amount received by way of interest on a deposit drawn out of funds received from a foreign source.
-In other words, even the interest/dividend received in India in Indian rupees must be disclosed in the Return Form FC-3.
+The “interest” or “dividend” generated should be accounted for as an amount received by way of interest on a deposit drawn out of funds received from a foreign source.
+In other words, even the interest or dividend received in India, in Indian rupees, must be disclosed in the Return Form FC-4.